GabbySuwichaya/Statistical-Learning-EE575/Lab2/Readme.md

     3. [1 scores, if the data spliting is correct]  Split the `house-price` datasets into training 80% and testing 20%.
 In the training part, divide 10% of the training data for validation.

-    4. [3+3 scores, if the learning is correct] Show the progress of the training and validation losses for both models.
+    4. [3+3 scores, if the learning is correct] Show the progress of the training and validation losses.

     5. [2 scores, if the results are reasonable] Perform the evaluation using MSE, MAE, and R^2